briandigital/bd4/portfolio/resume.md

 Brian addresses problems holistically by focusing upon people's context, needs, tasks, and interactions that shape experiences with services or products.
 He specializes in designing with open web technologies, and is a proponent of accessible, progressively-enhanced, responsive web design.
 Brian holds a <abbr title="Master of Education Degree">M.Ed</abbr> in Instructional Design, and loves working where design and learning intersect.

-In 2011, while he was full-time at UIE, he completed his <abbr title="Master of Education Degree">M.Ed</abbr> in Instructional Design at night.
 Outside of work, Brian is an active volunteer in his community, working with conservation groups and coaching youth sports.

 ## Experience